Our adoption process is as follows:

 RESCUED IS OUR FAVORITE BREED!
-We save a lot of mid to large mixed breeds along with some smaller ones.
+We save a lot of mid to large mixed breeds along with smaller ones.
 Typical examples are lab mixes, shepherd mixes, dobie and rottweiller mixes, bulldogs, working dog breeds (aussie, cattle dogs, kelpie), hound mixes, Staffordshire or pit bull mixes, rat terriers, etc. We continue to learn about and encounter unusual breeds such as the Carolina, Canaan, and even a very rare Finnish spitz mix.

 Do you accommodate long distance adopters?

 We prefer locations within a couple of hours drive to Portland.
-In case a problem arises with the adoption, it enables an easier return of the dog.
+In case a problem arises with the adoption, it enables easier return of the dog.